Critical Analysis of a Jewish Leader: Gideon the Judge

 However, relying upon G-d is not the same thing as relying upon a

-upon a miracle.
-Rather, G-d -- seeking to test whether Gideon actually has
+Gideon to rely upon a miracle.
+Rather, G-d -- seeking to test whether Gideon

-practical (in addition to theoretical) faith in Him -- wants Gideon to actually
+actually has practical (in addition to theoretical) faith in Him -- wants

-expects Gideon to perform his assigned task without delay, while having faith
+means that G-d expects Gideon to perform his assigned task without delay, while

-and trust in Him that He will do His Part at the appropriate time and place
+having faith and trust in Him that He will do His Part at the appropriate time

 lesson.
 As a leader of the Jewish people, Gideon must first perform the